resonantdsp/SwankyAmp/README.md

 ## The model

-The model was developed by running finite element method simulations (spice), storing the outputs, developing empirical models using a mix of python and C++, and then fitting the simulation results to those models.
+The model was developed by running finit-difference simulation methods (spice), storing the outputs, developing empirical models using a mix of python and C++, and then fitting the model paramters to the simulation results.
 That code is very experimental and outside the scope of this repository.

 ## Building